-Emily Bonar took charge of building her family home twice; here she shares her project management tips and advice.
+Emily Bonar took charge of building her family home in Co Donegal twice; here she shares her project management tips and advice.

 It’s always the dream to build your own house, and we were just blessed that we got to do this twice.
 I thoroughly enjoyed both projects, and I suppose it’s from my dad that I have this love for building – he used to work in the building trade.